bwnyasse/gde-ideations/03_oloodi-scrabble/apps/moderator/docs/source_code/moderator_implementation.md

   String _constructImageComparisonPrompt(Map<String, dynamic> previousState) {
     return '''
-Compare these two Scrabble board images: the first is the previous state, the second is the current state.
+Compare these two Scrabble board images: the first is the previous state before a move, the second is the current state after a move.
 Identify ONLY the letters that appear in the second image but not in the first.

+Determine the word played and its score, including any applicable board multipliers.

 Previous board state for reference:
 ${jsonEncode(previousState)}